MohammadSohail/Algorithm/README.md

 # Algorithm
-Implementations of all learned techniques and algorithms.
+Implementations of all learned techniques and algorithms.(Mostly done by https://github.com/caffeines)